sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 Nevertheless, the report shown to the user when running Kinetic Merge will refer to sections, and these do display location information.

+### `MoveDestinationsReport` ###

+This is a by-product of performing a merge via `CodeMotionAnalysisExtension.merge`; it organises the move destinations by their sources for *all* code motion, with or without migrations.

+Its companion object provides the functionality to build up the global picture of moves via `MoveDestinationsReport.evaluateSpeculativeSourcesAndDestinations`.
+That method produces an instance of `MoveEvaluation`, which bundles up a `MoveDestinationsReport` with various bits of information required by both `ConflictResolvingMergeAlgebra` and the post-processing steps in `CodeMotionAnalysisExtension.merge` that carry out change and insertion migration.

 ### `LongestCommonSubsequence` ###